bjdash/apic-docs/tester/apic-apis-functions.md

 Sometimes you may need to send dynamic random data while making API calls.
 We have got you covered.
 Apic provides a set of functions that you can use while making requests to generate dynamic random data.

-* `apic.randomStr(length)` - returns a random string of specified length, default 1 character string.
+* `apic.randomStr(minLength/length, maxLength)` - returns a random string with length between `minLength` and `maxLength` .If maxLength is not specified the the returned string is exactly of length `minLength`.
+If neither is specified, default 1 character string.
 * `apic.randomNum(min, max, isFloat)` - generates a random integer number between the min and max value.
 Sending the third argument isFloat as true will return float/decimal number.
 * `apic.randomEmail()` - generates valid random email id.
 * `apic.randomInList(list)` - if you want some random values from a list then you can use this function.
 This will accept a list of anything and will return one entry from the list randomly.
 Ex: `apic.randomInList([1, 2, 1.111, 'some text', 'etc..'])`.